BabylonJS/Documentation/content/guidedLearning/workshop/Car_Path.md

 ### Wheel

-The wheel is made from a cylinder using MeshBuilder as this allows different textures and colours to be applied to the flat and curved surfaces of the cylinder.
+The wheel is made from a cylinder using MeshBuilder as this allows different textures and colors to be applied to the flat and curved surfaces of the cylinder.

 ```javascript